 Inorganic substances were analysed using ICP-MS after microwave digestion which is considered to be a sensitive elemental analysis technique that detects trace metals and non-metals at ultralow concentrations.
-Inorganic elements analysed were Cr, Mn, Fe, Co, Ni, Zn, Ge, As, Zr, Ba, Sb, Se, Pb.
+Inorganic elements analysed were Ag, Al, As, Ba, Ca, Cd, Co, Cr, Cu, Fe, Ge, K, Mg, Mn, Mo, Na, Ni, P, Pb, Sb, Se, Sr, Ti, Tl, V and Zn.
+Sb was also measured in the output sample with XRF and quantification was done using a reference sample of one of the members of the Consortium.